Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/poseidon.rst

 ========

 Poseidon is a hash algorithm work natively with GF(p) objects.
-It’s a cryptographic hash function designed to work with integrity proof systems like SNARKs, STARKs, etc.
+It is a cryptographic hash function designed to work with integrity proof systems like SNARKs, STARKs, and so on.
 You can find detailed parameters and cryptographic analysis in `POSEIDON: A New Hash Function for Zero-Knowledge Proof Systems<https://eprint.iacr.org/2019/458.pdf>`_.

 Implementation on FPGA